emaicus/Rangers-and-Ruffians/docs/Rulebook.md

 __Marksman Abilities__
 * Combat Abilities:
   * __Bayonet:__ You can affix a blade to your rifle, which functions as a 1d6 bayonet.
-  * __Bull Rush:__ _(Cost 1)_ Spend 1 action point to burst forward 15 feet, doing 1d6 damage to everyone you hit and causing them to fall prone if they fail a spell power saving throw.
+  * __Bull Rush:__ _(Cost 1)_ Spend 1 action point to rush at least 10 feet, doing an additional dice of damage to whoever you your target.
+The target must win at a contested strength check or fall prone.

 __Level 2 Gunslinger__